Skip to Main Content

 It can be surprisingly easy to set up a limited liability company, or LLC, if you’re looking to use the legal structure to make investments.
-And that’s what a few enterprising individuals are doing to invest in one of the market’s safest, highest-return investments right now, the Series I bond.
+And that’s what a few enterprising individuals are doing to invest in one of the market’s safest, inflation-protected investments right now, the Series I bond.

 Here are some key things to know about how to set up an LLC, what it can do and how it can help you when it comes to investing and even obtaining lower-cost healthcare.